WelkinsageNetworks/Firewall/README.md

-Write a 1000 word README.MD on GitHub for Welkinsage Networks open source Firewall solution.
-Describe how it beats the competition, use markdown formatting.

 # Welkinsage Networks Firewall

 Welkinsage Networks is proud to present our new open source firewall solution!
 This state-of-the-art software has been designed from the ground up to provide superior protection for your network, while also being incredibly easy to use.